Disopyramide is used to treat irregular heartbeats. Your treatment will be started by a heart specialist.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Rythmodan Retard®; Sanofi, The electronic Medicines Compendium.
-Dated June 2013.
+Manufacturer's PIL, Rythmodan Retard® 250 mg Modified Release Tablets; Sanofi, The electronic Medicines Compendium.
+Dated April 2014.